BlueberryMC/MagmaCube/README.md

 A Minecraft that you can patch your own patches into the Minecraft.

-Based on MC 1.18 experimental snapshot 3 currently.
+Based on 21w37a (snapshot of MC 1.18) currently.

 ## Goal
 - Make it editable easily by everyone who wants to code Minecraft